Derusnec/CrikketsVNPCS/README.txt

 KNOWN BUGS/ISSUES
 ------------------------------------------------------------------------------
--Weight gain bone offsets are currently not working, going to implement a fix soon™ -PVS when eaten is fucked again, 0.02v will patch it.
--Belly Clipping Fix can cause some odd belly angles on certain V-NPCs -(DAEMON) blood bullet decals can sometimes be seen flickering, this is cuz of the femcombine and will be patched once I add their assets locally as the Femcombine Elite is going to be a V-NPC
+-Weight gain bone offsets are currently not working, going to implement a fix soon™ -Belly Clipping Fix can cause some odd belly angles on certain V-NPCs -(DAEMON) blood bullet decals can sometimes be seen flickering, this is cuz of the femcombine and will be patched once I add their assets locally as the Femcombine Elite is going to be a V-NPC